Through December 11, 2015 – $110.00

-Join over 100 umpires seeking to improve their skill and knowledge at the third annual NY Baseball Umpire Clinic.
-A staff of professional umpires including 3 Major League umpires will offer training and insight on how to improve your ability, regardless at what level you currently work, recreational, high school or college.
+Join over 100 umpires seeking to improve their skill and knowledge at the fourth annual NY Baseball Umpire Clinic.
+A staff of professional umpires including Major League Baseball umpires will offer training and insight on how to improve your ability, regardless at what level you currently work; recreational, high school or college.

 Registration is limited to the first 120 umpires.
-The cost for this clinic is $100.00 per person if paid by November 30.
-Price increases to $125.00 after November 30.
+The cost for this clinic is $110.00 per person if paid by December 11.
+Price increases to $135.00 beginning December 12.
 All payments are preferred via PayPal on this website.
 If you wish to pay by check, please contact email@example.com.

 Please register each individual attending separately.